-As an economics major, you will be included in department events such as seminars, lunches, or guest speakers – keep an eye out for announcements from the department and join us to do economics!
-You will also be assigned an advisor; your advisor will assist you in planning your course of study both within economics and in the liberal arts more generally.
+As an economics major, you will be included in department events such as seminars, lunches, or guest speakers – keep an eye out for announcements from the department and join us to do economics.
+You will also be assigned a faculty academic advisor; your advisor will assist you in planning your course of study both within economics and in the liberal arts more generally.
 Remember that it is up to you to make the most of your economics major.
 Think about the academic and professional goals you wish to achieve, read up on the major requirements and course offerings, and plan ahead.

 This Handbook is intended to serve as a resource in your academic planning.
 As professors and advisors, we are committed to supporting you as a student of economics and the liberal arts.
 We encourage you to take ownership of your own education.
 Be aware of both the opportunities and the requirements of the economics major, and seek out appropriate guidance as you engage in your studies and plan for your future.

 This document will help you answer questions such as:

 - Should I major in economics?